-Can men and women conduct the same ethnographic research?
-Grantham Scholar Sally Faulkner, who conducted nine months of research in Peruvian mining towns, believes they can’t.
+Is there gender equality in social research?
+Can there be if men and women cannot conduct the same fieldwork?
+Grantham Scholar Sally Faulkner, who did 9 months of research in Peruvian mining towns, explores the issues.

-I have a friend who completed fascinating PhD research on urban violence in Bangladesh and how this relates to the power relationships and dependencies that the extreme poor develop as a means to survive.
+I have a friend whose fascinating PhD research was on urban violence in Bangladesh and how this relates to the power relationships and dependencies that the extreme poor develop as a means to survive.

-Through a 12-month ethnographic study of a market place in Dhaka city, my friend was able to form friendships with the people in the market, including local gangs and mastans (Bangladeshi gangsters or mafia leaders).
+Through a 12-month ethnographic study of a market place in Dhaka city, my friend was able to form friendships with the people in the market.
+This included local gangs and mastans (Bangladeshi gangsters or mafia leaders).
 Through this he gained an in-depth understanding of how politics worked at the street level.
 By claiming the research was focused on a local school – which was partly true – my friend was able to build good rapport with the people who frequented the market.